ed2050/towncardbot/sheet-admin.md

 ## Adding users

-First you need to be given permissions on the spreadsheet.
+First you need permissions on the spreadsheet.
 Contact Ed/Globex.

 Then add users like this: